iusztinpaul/energy-forecasting/README.md

 htpasswd -sc ~/.htpasswd/htpasswd.txt energy-forecasting
 ```

-Set credentials inside `poetry`:
+Set `poetry` to use the credentials:
 ```shell
 poetry config repositories.my-pypi http://localhost
 poetry config http-basic.my-pypi energy-forecasting <password>
 ```

-Check credentials in your poetry `auth.toml` file:
+Check that the credentials are set correctly in your poetry `auth.toml` file:
 ```shell
 cat ~/.config/pypoetry/auth.toml
 ```

 ## Hopsworks

-We will use [Hopsworks](https://www.hopsworks.ai/) as our serverless feature store.
+You will use [Hopsworks](https://www.hopsworks.ai/) as your serverless feature store.
 Thus, you have to create an account and a project on Hopsworks.
-We will show you how to configure the code for your Hopsworks project later.
+We will show you how to configure the code to use your Hopsworks project later.

 [I explained in this lesson how to create an API Key on Hopsworks.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f) But long story short, you can go to your Hopsworks account settings and create the API Key from there.